Regional Ocean Partnerships

 Fact Sheet: President Donald J. Trump is Promoting America’s Ocean Economy

 The Northeast Regional Ocean Council (NROC) is a state and federal partnership that facilitates the New England states, federal agencies, regional organizations, and other interested regional groups in addressing ocean and coastal issues that benefit from a regional response.
 It is NROC’s mission to provide a voluntary forum for New England states and federal partners to coordinate and collaborate on regional approaches to support balanced uses and conservation of the Northeast region’s ocean and coastal resources.

 The Mid-Atlantic Regional Council on the Ocean (MARCO) is a regional ocean partnership working on issues that benefit from interstate collaboration and coordinated problem solving.
 MARCO provides a valuable forum to pursue mutual goals shared by the Mid-Atlantic states, improve responses to ocean management challenges and opportunities, and collaborate with agencies, key partners and stakeholder groups to jointly address the region’s needs.

-In April 2013, the Mid-Atlantic Regional Council on the Ocean (MARCO) hosted the Mid-Atlantic Regional Ocean Planning Workshop in collaboration with federal partners to help launch regional ocean planning.
-A summary (16MB) and video of the workshop's proceedings, along with other key resources are available on the MARCO website.
+In April 2013, MARCO hosted the Mid-Atlantic Regional Ocean Planning Workshop in collaboration with Federal partners to help launch regional ocean planning.
+A summary (16MB) and video of the workshop's proceedings, along with other key resources such as MARCO's Mid-Atlantic Ocean Data Portal, are available on the MARCO website.